 DO NOT mail your application - fax it.

-The Brain Tumor Drug Copayment Assistance Program, a program of the Musella Foundation For Brain Tumor Research & Information, Inc., provides financial assistance to families who need help covering the cost of certain drugs used to treat a specific type of grade 3 or grade 4 brain tumor called a glioblastoma multiforme as well as some other types of GRADE 3 or 4 PRIMARY MALIGNANT BRAIN TUMORS, such as: Anaplastic Astrocytoma, Gliosarcoma, High Grade Oligodendroglioma.
-Other primary malignant brain tumors will be considered on a case by case basis.
-We CANNOT help people with other tumor types with this program.
+The Brain Tumor Drug Copayment Assistance Program, a program of the Musella Foundation For Brain Tumor Research & Information, Inc., provides financial assistance to families who need help covering the cost of certain drugs used to treat Primary Malignant Brain Tumors (Grade 3 or 4).
 There is no fee for this assistance, and you will not be obligated to pay it back in any way.
 We will never tell you which treatment to use, which doctor to use or which pharmacy to use!

 - Optune (Novocure)